Porcupine Real Estate Blog

 How much money do I need to buy a home?

 Many buyers have questions when it comes to buying a home, but one of the most frequent we hear is: What does it cost?

-Besides the closing costs, you should plan on up-front expenditures for the home inspection, septic inspection (if applicable), radon tests (optional), and water test (if on a well).
-Those can add up to between $575-$900 or more, depending on factors like size of the house and the inspector you choose.
+Besides closing costs, you should plan on upfront expenditures for the home inspection, septic inspection (if applicable), radon tests (optional), and water test (if the home is on a well).
+Those can add up to between $575-$900 or more, depending on factors like the size of the house and the inspector you choose.

 Porcupine Real Estate is with you every step of the way.
-If you have questions at any point in the process, let us know by calling or dropping us a line.
+If you have questions at any point in the process, drop us a line.